 Monday to Friday 9:00 am – 2:00 pm (½ hour lunch)

 To find out if our LINC classes are right for you, or if you would like to register then stop into the Sault Community Career Centre and speak with one of our NTTS Counsellors today!

-Volunteering opportunities are available through our New to the Sault program for those living in Sault Ste.
-Marie and area.
+Opportunities to volunteer with newcomers are available through our New to the Sault newcomer settlement program.
 Contact us today to learn more.